theaog/spirit/README.md

 ## Help us spread the word about Spirit!
 Refer Spirit in your community or work environment and earn up to 30% in Referral Fees. \
-Start here: `$ ./spirit partner` || generate your Referral Code which grants 10% discount on any Spirit plan.
+Start here: `$ ./spirit partner` || generate your Referral Code which grants 10% off on any Spirit plan.

 ## Support
 - [GitHub Issue](https://github.com/theaog/spirit/issues/new)